vktrsmnv/qm2021/content/home/timetable.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Timetable"
+title = "Organization"
-subtitle = "Videos released on Mondays, code alongs on Thursdays, workshops on Fridays.
-Access official course information [here](http://www.drps.ed.ac.uk/20-21/dpt/cxmath08077.htm)."
+subtitle = "Lectures take place on Wednesdays, labs are on Thursdays and Mondays and Tuesdays of the following week.
+Homework assignments are assigned and collected on Tuesdays, and you have one week to complete them.
+Office hours are on Mondays (lab) and Wednesdays (lecture)."

 # Showcase important course info at a glance.
 #